 There was a time, before kids, before I started a business, when my main focus for two sweet years was being a homemaker.
 I left my corporate job and supported Jeff as he served full time as a youth pastor.
 Leaving my job with a demanding schedule and limited time off meant that I could go on all of the youth trips and participate in all of the activities.
 It also meant that I had a lot of free time during the day, which I used to throw myself into decorating, keeping house, and becoming a better cook and baker.
+I dove into new territory with recipes like this classic white bread recipe.
 I had Food Network shows like Good Eats and Sara’s Secrets running in the background most days and I would jot down notes about searing meat, making the perfect roux, and developing deep flavor in a sauce.

 I started making everything from scratch – pasta, dressings, sauces, and bread.
 We ate really well!
 Bread became a mission as I tried different recipes, tools, and gadgets.
 I babied a sourdough starter and experimented with different washes and loaf shapes and creating a steam oven.
 It was such a sweet time of unhurried learning and nurtured creativity.
 I’m so thankful that I had those two years out of the rat race.
 I haven’t baked as much bread in recent years, mostly because I will eat a lot of it, but I’ve enjoyed making homemade bread while we’re hunkered at home (fresh bread and butter are so comforting) and the experience I gained during that time has served me well.